FilecoinFoundationWeb/filecoin-foundation/src/content/events/fil-dev-summit-canada.md

   twitter:
     card: summary
   title: FIL Dev Summit 6 - Toronto, Canada | May 12-13, 2025
-  description:
-    Join us at the FIL Dev Summit 6 in Toronto, Canada, from May 12-13,
+  description: Join us for FIL Dev Summit 6 in Toronto, Canada, on May 12-13!
+This
-    1. A premier event for developers, tech enthusiasts, and innovators.
+    premier event is designed for developers, tech enthusiasts, and innovators.
-    Don't miss out!
+    Be part of the action—don’t miss out!
 ---